BRICS: Russia

-In 2025, Victoria Panova, Head of the BRICS Expert Council—Russia, has stated that while BRICS aims to make a fairer world order, it "doesn't have an aim of expansion as an aim in itself."
-The aim isn't to duplicate the UN's Assembly General.
+In 2025, Victoria Panova, Head of the BRICS Expert Council—Russia, stated that while BRICS aims to make a fairer world order, it "doesn't have an aim of expansion as an aim in itself."
+The aim isn't to duplicate the UN's General Assembly.

-In March 2025, President Putin has suggested that BRICS countries could be a part of the Ukraine peace process.
+In March 2025, President Putin suggested that BRICS countries could be a part of the Ukraine peace process.
 According to Valdai Discussion Club's Dmitry Suslov in October 2024, there are many intra-BRICS disagreements.
-Firstly, prior cooperation and current relationship with the West is a major factor in making decisions where BRICS countries are concerned.
-Secondly, the speed of decision making varies with respect to making changes in economic governance, say when it concerns a new currency or settlement mechanism.
+Firstly, prior cooperation and current relationship with the West are major factors in making decisions where BRICS countries are concerned.
+Secondly, the speed of decision-making varies with respect to making changes in economic governance, say when it concerns a new currency or settlement mechanism.
 Third, bilateral relations between countries such as China and India and Saudi Arabia and Iran have not always been amicable.

 Ukraine

-In an October 2024 interview to The Times of India, President Zelensky said that the Kazan summit in Russia was a total failure.
-President Zelensky also criticized the presence of UN secretary general at the summit.
-The office of the UN secretary general clarified his participation, referring to BRICS' role "in boosting global co-operation".
+In an October 2024 interview with The Times of India, President Volodymyr Zelenskyy said that the Kazan summit in Russia was a total failure.
+President Zelensky also criticized the presence of the UN Secretary General at the summit.
+The office of the UN secretary general clarified his participation, referring to BRICS's role "in boosting global co-operation".

 United States

 On 9 April 2013, Isobel Coleman, a director at the American think tank Council on Foreign Relations, and later U.S. representative to the UN, claimed that the BRICS members share a lack of consensus.
 They uphold drastically different political systems, from vibrant liberal democracies in Brazil and South Africa to entrenched oligarchy in Russia, and their economies are poorly integrated and differ in size by orders of magnitude.
 She also claimed that the significant difference in GDP influences the reserves: China accounts for over 41% of the contribution, which in turn leads to its bigger political say within the association.

 A multi-year study at Tufts University published in July 2023 found that the "common portrayal of BRICS as a China-dominated group primarily pursuing anti-U.S. agendas" was misplaced.
 The study asserted: "The BRICS countries connect around common development interests and a quest for a multipolar world order in which no single power dominates.
 Yet BRICS consolidation has turned the group into a potent negotiation force that now challenges Washington's geopolitical and economic goals".
 According to the Atlantic Council's Thomas Hill in December 2023, the de-dollarization efforts within BRICS, particularly in North Africa, present a significant challenge to US interests.
 Replacing the dollar could limit the US's ability to run deficits and maintain low interest rates, and undermine the effectiveness of US sanctions and SWIFT.